aaanu/aaanu.github.io/_posts/2021-12-24-favorite-music-of-2021.md

 `10.` _Make Drunk Cool Again_ by RXKNephew

-Honorable mentions: _The Crashing Soung of How It Goes_ by Cities Aviv, _Home Video_ by Lucy Dacus, _The Voice of the Heroes_ by Lil Baby and Lil Durk, _A Beginner's Mind_ by Sufjan Stevens and Angelo De Augustine
+Honorable mentions: _The Crashing Soung of How It Goes_ by Cities Aviv, _Home Video_ by Lucy Dacus, _The Voice of the Heroes_ by Lil Baby and Lil Durk, _A Beginner's Mind_ by Sufjan Stevens and Angelo De Augustine, _As the Love Continues_ by Mogwai